ga4gh/vrs/docs/source/terms_and_model.rst

   set of alleles at multiple locations and/or with ploidy other than two.
 VRS Genotype entity is based on this broader definition.
 * The term "diplotype" is often used to refer to two in-trans haplotypes at a locus.
-  VRS Genotype entity subsumes the conventional definition of diplotype.
+  VRS Genotype entity subsumes the conventional definition of diplotype, though it describes no explicit in-trans phase relationship.
 Therefore, VRS does not include an explicit entity for diplotypes.
 See :ref:`this note
   <genotypes-represent-haplotypes-with-arbitrary-ploidy>` for a discussion.
 * VRS makes no assumptions about ploidy of an organism or individual nor any polysomy affecting a locus.
-The `genotype.count` attribute explicitly captures the total count of in-trans molecules at a genomic locus represented by the Genotype.
+The `genotype.count` attribute explicitly captures the total count of molecules associated with a genomic locus represented by the Genotype.
-* In diploid organisms, there are typically two instances of each autosomal chromosome, and therefore two instances of sequence at a particular location.
+* In diploid organisms, there are typically two instances of each autosomal chromosome, and therefore two instances of sequence at a particular locus.
 Thus, Genotypes will often list two GenotypeMembers each based on a distinct Haplotype or Allele.
 In the case of haploid chromosomes or haploinsufficiency, the Genotype consists of a single GenotypeMember.
 * A consequence of the computational definition is that in-cis Haplotypes at overlapping or